GRV96/log710_deadlock_algorithms/README_en.md

 the system in an unsafe state.
 The system’s state is safe if and only if it can avoid deadlocks; if its state is unsafe, deadlocks are possible, but not certain. *RequestEvaluator* and *SafeSequenceMaker* need data files conform to the following format.
-Files deadlock_prevention1.txt and deadlock_prevention2.txt are valid input examples.
+Files deadlock_prevention1.txt to deadlock_prevention5.txt are valid input examples.

 ```
 Processes: n